vineethub/Laravel-ecommerce-project/README.md

 The application now has a complete, end-to-end transaction flow and a full suite of user account management features.
 The foundational engine of the e-commerce store is built and fully functional.

 ### Completed Features (✅)
+This project is now feature-complete, containing all the necessary components for a modern, robust e-commerce platform.

 *   **Full E-commerce Transaction Flow:**
     *   Product Catalog, Redis-Powered Shopping Cart, Multi-Step Checkout, Stripe Payment Integration, and an Order Management System.
 *   **Complete User Account Management:**